 Everyone researches differently, and as part of that research process, there are going to be a lot of people that research very thoroughly.
 While a lot of testimonials and reviews are great and certainly helpful, a case study helps someone really imagine in a detailed way how working with you can help solve a problem they’re having.

-A case study can be a powerful piece of content highlights exactly how you can help your target audience.
+A case study can be a powerful piece of content that highlights exactly how you can help your target audience.
 If a first-time investor is part of your target audience, and they find the case study example above as part of their research process, you can see how the likelihood of them reaching out to you would be quite high; you might even be the only agent they reach out to.

 Want to improve your overall lead generation plan?
 Download our Lead Management Workbook.
 It’s a self-guided, interactive workbook where you answer questions about your current lead generation plan, outline what’s working and what isn’t working, and put together a plan to improve it.
 And, it’s free to download.